AnthonyAltieri/altstack/apps/example-altstack-server/README.md

 # Install dependencies
 pnpm install

+# Copy environment variables (optional - defaults are provided)
+cp .env.example .env

 # Start the development server
 pnpm dev
 ```

 The server will start on `http://localhost:3000` (or the port specified by `PORT` environment variable).

+Environment variables are validated using `@t3-oss/env-core` on startup.
+See `.env.example` for available configuration options.

 ## Type Safety